lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To toggle your view of rulers press :kbd:`Control + Shift +R` or :menuselection:`View --> Rulers --> Rulers`.

+To bring up a window with properties of your document :menuselection:`File --> Properties`.
+The :guilabel:`General` tab shows metadata about the file including creation or modification time.
+The :guilabel:`Descrption` tab has fields to input title subject and keywords and lets you also put in comments.

 How to Launch
 -------------
 To launch go to menu :menuselection:`office --> libreoffice writer` or run